 So, after kicking around the idea for awhile and getting some feedback, we thought we would try a "Boondocking For Novices" RV-Dreams Rally.

-Along with others, we will be answering questions and helping to evaluate attendee rigs and set-ups as they relate to boondocking.
+Along with other attendees, we will be answering questions and helping to evaluate rigs and set-ups as they relate to boondocking.
 Of course, we'll be around to answer whatever questions may come up or point our guests in the direction of those more qualified to answer certain questions.

 We will have campfires, ....

 games, crafts, and whatever else we decide to do on the spur of the moment.